cenfun/monocart-reporter/README.md

     ]
 };
 ```
-- Using [automatic fixtures](https://playwright.dev/docs/test-fixtures#automatic-fixtures) to add coverage for each test:
+- Adding coverage data for each test with [automatic fixtures](https://playwright.dev/docs/test-fixtures#automatic-fixtures)
 ```js
 // fixtures.js for v8 coverage
 import { test as testBase, expect } from '@playwright/test';